-The Chancellor has announced that the current stamp duty holiday in England and Northern Ireland will be extended.
+The current stamp duty holiday has been extended in England, Northern Ireland and Wales.

 The tax break, which was introduced in July last year, has brought a flurry of activity to the property market, with home movers buoyed by the prospect of saving up to £15,000.

 This rise in demand has resulted in significant delays to the home buying process, and the Chancellor has now moved to extend the relief for longer to prevent hundreds of thousands of moves falling through.